kanimozhijayakumar/uber-etl-data-pipeline/READ.md

 ## 📌 Project Overview

 This project demonstrates a complete **end-to-end data engineering pipeline** using Uber (NYC Taxi) trip data.
-The pipeline extracts raw data, transforms it using Python, loads it into a cloud data warehouse, and generates insights through dashboards.
+The pipeline extracts raw data, transforms it using Python, and loads it into a cloud data warehouse to generate insights.

-This project simulates a real-world data engineering workflow including:
+This project simulates a real-world workflow including:

 - Data Ingestion
-- Data Transformation (ETL)
+- ETL Pipeline (Extract, Transform, Load)
 - Data Modeling
 - Data Warehousing
 - Data Visualization